kadamwhite/talks/2016/wp-node-feelingrestful/wp-node-feelingrestful.md

 ### that barrier to entry

 ???
 Let's build interfaces and tools for working with this API that lower that barrier to entry as much as we can.

+If we all have access to tools that allow us to work with the API on a level we're comfortable with, then we can stop paying attention to the WordPress behind our applications, and focus on dreaming up the best applications we can.

 ---